ochafik/node-mname/docs/index.md

 ### server.close(onClose)

-Stops listening and closes the socket. `onClose` is an optional callback that will be attached to the underlying socket `close` event.
+Stops listening and closes the socket. `onClose` is an optional callback that will be called once all underlying resources have been released.

 ### Event: 'listening'